feature-image

 Imago

-USC’s head honcho, Lincoln Riley, has to be, pound-for-pound, one of the luckiest head coaches alive.
-After coming to South Cali from Norman with a 55–10 record and natty promise, Riley failed to deliver on the promise in his four-year tenure.
-Not even one playoff appearance.
-Rather than hitting a very expensive buyout, the program has decided to give every resource to take USC back to its relevance.
+Lincoln Riley has to be one of the luckiest head coaches alive.
+After coming to South Cali from Norman with a 55–10 record and a natty promise, Riley has failed to deliver so far in his four-year tenure.
+However, rather than hitting a very expensive buyout, the program has decided to give every resource to take USC back to its relevance.
 As a result, the Trojans are ranked No. 1 in the class of 2026; with that level of luxury comes immense pressure.
 The word is, USC’s GM won’t accept anything less than natty next season.

 Watch What’s Trending Now!